-At this year’s Supercomputing 2022 Conference in Dallas, TX, teams of high school and undergraduate students will forgo rest, block out their everyday lives, and push through to compete in the field of high performance computing (HPC).
+At this year’s Supercomputing 2022 Conference in Dallas, teams of high school and undergraduate students will forgo rest, block out their everyday lives, and push through to compete in the field of high performance computing (HPC).
 And NERSC HPC Consultant Steve Leak will be there the whole time, overseeing them as the chair of the SC22 Student Cluster Competition.

 The Student Cluster competition debuted at Supercomputing 2007 and offers undergraduate and high school students from around the world an immersive experience in HPC: student teams design and build small clusters and, over the course of 48 hours straight, complete real-world scientific workloads in the presence of dedicated judges and the Supercomputing conference at large.
 Among the tasks is the Reproducibility Challenge, in which teams attempt to reproduce results from a paper from the previous year’s conference technical program.

-Leak’s involvement with the Student Cluster Competition began in 2018, when he advised a team from Oakland’s Laney College.
-He says of that time, “it was a really enjoyable experience seeing a group of students discover something new and pick it up and run with it.
+Leak’s involvement with the Student Cluster Competition began in 2018 when he advised a team from Oakland’s Laney College.
+He said of that time, “It was a really enjoyable experience seeing a group of students discover something new and pick it up and run with it.
 There’s a really steep learning curve; in the case of the students I was advising, they were new even to Linux.
 So there were just a lot of things around getting up and running on a cluster.
 But it was really good to see the team pick this stuff up and run with it, and run with it in their own direction.”
 Multiple members of that 2018 team went on to study or work in the field of HPC, including at Berkeley Lab.

-After serving on the competition’s organizing committee in the intervening years, Leak says his favorite thing about it is the broad connections formed between people and the ways in which those connections improve HPC for coming generations.
+After serving on the competition’s organizing committee in the intervening years, Leak said his favorite thing about it is the broad connections formed between people and the ways in which those connections improve HPC for coming generations.

 “There are all these interactions between all of these people who are fundamentally working toward the same goal, which is to improve things for the field as a whole by improving things for the people coming into it and making it more accessible,” he said.
 “That’s the biggest thing.”